Posted by Chris Alarie on Mon, 05/04/2020 - 14:41

 State-level telemarketing statutes may also have Safe Harbor provisions.
 While most states follow models of the federal Safe Harbor rules, many do not.
 Telemarketers should carefully explore local law to be safe.

-Even in the absence of a clear, functional FCC policy on Safe Harbor for reassigned numbers, there is clear value in abiding by the general Safe Harbor policies and procedures:
+There is clear value in abiding by the general Safe Harbor policies and procedures:

 - Maintaining an internal Do Not Call List

 - Scrubbing against the National Do Not Call Registry

 - Scrubbing against the individual state Do Not Call Registries

 - Having written policies and procedures in place and training employees to follow them—this is particularly important during times such as the current era of Shelter At Home orders when many call center employees are working from home, away from direct supervision

 Beyond serving as the grounds for potential Safe Harbor defense strategies, these sorts of precautions are a key component of a good best practices policy, alongside other procedures such as:

 - Scrubbing your calling lists for litigators

 No. Between 2015 and 2018, there was a reassigned number Safe Harbor that allowed callers to make a single call to a reassigned number without being penalized for TCPA violations.
 But that Safe Harbor is no longer in effect and there are no other one-call Safe Harbors.